-Literally meaning “cultivation of Life-force”, Qigong can nourish and re-energize you in mind, body, and spirit.
-Many people want to know, how does Qigong work, and what specifically can it do for you?
-Quite simply, this ancient internal form of martial arts can help you feel better, look better, heal faster, and stay young longer.
-Stimulating and restoring the acupuncture meridians that connect your internal life-force to that of the healing energy of nature, even as little as 20 minutes of Qigong a day can replenish your body’s Qi reserves at a very deep level, reawakening your body’s natural self-healing capacity.
-With this, it is completely possible to overcome any chronic physical or emotional issues you may be experiencing and dramatically improve your quality of life in a natural, non-invasive way.
-For those who are truly ready to engage with life and health issues on a more profound level, serious practice of Qigong and a deep commitment to change can not only entirely transform your physical health but also your whole life direction and way of being.
+In as little as 20 minutes of Qigong practice a day, you can replenish your body’s Qi at a very deep level, reawakening your body’s natural self-healing capacity.
+It is completely possible to overcome any chronic physical or emotional issues you may be experiencing and dramatically improve your quality of life in a non-invasive way.
+For those who are truly ready to engage with life and health issues on a more profound level, serious practice of Qigong and a deep commitment to change can not only entirely transform your physical health but also your life direction and way of being.

 “Spirit is something unknowable.”

 In ancient times, Wu Ming Qigong was used for martial arts to help the body maintain its health.
 At the mind level, Qigong was used to understand the relationship between the body and the mind and its connectedness to the healing power of nature.
 At its highest level, Qigong was used to achieve longevity and connect to the Universal.
 Five thousand years later, Wu Ming Qigong still offers the same tremendous healing benefits for those who dedicate themselves to this practice.